Priscilaas/Priscilaas/README.md

 - 👋 Hi, I’m Priscila de Almeida Silva (@Priscilaas)
-- 👀 I’m interested in Front-end Development(VueJs, Wordpress and Sass), but actualy I'm Full Stack Developer in PHP(CodeIgniter and Laravel), trying to venture in .Net(C#).
+- 👀 I’m interested in Front-end Development(VueJs, Wordpress and Sass), but currently I'm Full Stack Developer in PHP(CodeIgniter and Laravel), trying to venture in .Net(C#).
 - 🌱 I’m currently learning C# and improving knowledge in VueJs.
 - 📫 If you want get in contact, send me a e-mail to prisciladealmeida@outlook.com